canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 Eventually, the newly awakened Machine Lifeforms turn on their creators.
 The androids are unaware of this until the confrontation with Adam during <cite>NieR Automata</cite>.
 But per the timeline, the machine rebellion takes place in the 11000s, and the aliens are extinct as of 11306, a few hundred years before <cite>Automata</cite>.

-{% include figure.html src="/embed/nier/MachineConcept2.webp" alt="A rough drawing of a large machine lifeform with long piston arms." capt="Another Hisayoshi Kijima concept sketches for the Machine Lifeforms." contentsrc="https://www.platinumgames.com/official-blog/article/9863" %}
+{% include figure.html src="/embed/nier/MachineConcept2.webp" alt="A rough drawing of a large machine lifeform with long piston arms." capt="Another Hisayoshi Kijima concept sketch for the Machine Lifeforms." contentsrc="https://www.platinumgames.com/official-blog/article/9863" %}

 What were the machines up to in the meantime?
 Per the [<cite>Machine Research Report</cite>](https://nier.fandom.com/wiki/Machine_Research_Report), penned by the android Jackass and released to the player only after completing Route C/D/E of <cite>Automata</cite>, they were attempting to reconcile the simple command given by the aliens as a raison d'etre with their own ongoing existence: